agrattan0820/artificial-unintelligence/README.md

 > To share the invite link: press the "Invite Players" button to copy the link to your clipboard or open the share menu, depending on which device you are playing on.

-Once there are at least 3 players in the room (max of 8 players), the game is allowed to begin, initiated by the host of the room.
+Once at least 3 players are in the room (max of 8 players), the game is allowed to begin, initiated by the host of the room.

 A game consists of three rounds, and each round is split into two phases: